oyindonesia/external-api-docs/source/includes/_static_va_response_code.md

 202 | Request is Rejected (User ID is not active)
-202 | Request is Rejected (Multiple use VA is not allowed for use) 202 | Request is Rejected (Custom VA is not allowed for use) 990 | Request is Rejected (Invalid Format)
+202 | Request is Rejected (Multiple use VA is not allowed for use) 202 | Request is Rejected (Custom VA is not allowed for use) 990 | Request is Rejected (Required parameters is missing/invalid) 990 | Request is Rejected (Invalid Format)

 Below is the list of HTTP Status Code for API VA Aggregator: